AudioKit/AudioKit/doc/CodeReviewNotes.md

 File Specific Notes
 ===================

+### OCSExponentialCurvesTable
+* Should allow the developer to add points to the arrays.
+Also, allow the developer to give the paired parameters as two different arrays.
+Not sure which initialization will be most useful.

 ### OCSFTable
 * Standardize on how to deal with positive GenRoutine numbers mean the output is normalized to 1 and negative is not.